Banana Peel Water Fails: Compost Instead

 • Leaves keep yellowing even after repeated homemade feeds.

-Do This Instead: A Safer Banana Peel Checklist
+Do This Instead: Banana Peel Composting Checklist

 Do And Don't Guide For Banana Peels In The Garden